Conjectures on the reduced Kronecker coefficients: Okounkov conjecture on the Littlewood--Richardson coefficients

-Last but not least, a special but interesting case of Conjecture \ref{oconj} is recently obtained in \cite{huh2022logarithmic}, which states that the \emph{Kostka number} $K_{\lambda \mu}$, also known as the \emph{weight multiplicity} $\operatorname{dim} \mathrm{V}(\lambda)_\mu$, is log-concave along the \emph{root directions}; see Theorem 2 in \cite{huh2022logarithmic}.
-It is a special case of Okounkov’s conjecture since the Littlewood-Richardson coefficients contain the Kostka numbers as a special case:
+Last but not least, a special but interesting case of \cref{Oconj} is recently obtained in \cite{huh2022logarithmic}.
+The \emph{Kostka number} $K_{\lambda \mu}$---the coefficient of monomials $x^\mu$ in the Schur polynomial $s_{\lambda}$, also known as the \emph{weight multiplicity} $\operatorname{dim} \mathrm{V}(\lambda)_\mu$ of the Schur module $\mathrm{V}(\lambda)$---is a special case of the Littlewood--Richardson coefficients: we have